Zerocoin/libzerocoin/README.md

 ### WE WEREN'T JOKING.
 THERE WERE WARNINGS THAT THIS WAS BUGGY PROTOTYPE CODE AND YOU USED IT ANYWAY.
 SO WE'VE TAKEN AWAY THE MAKEFILE.
-THE CODE IS ABANDOND (AND HAS BEEN SINCE 2014)
+THIS CODE IS ABONDONED (AND HAS BEEN SINCE 2014)

 THIS CODE IS UNMAINTAINED AND HAS KNOWN EXPLOITS.
 DO NOT USE IT.

 THERE ARE DOWNSTREAM COPIES THAT MIGHT HAVE BETTER SECURITY.
-THEN AGAIN, SOME PROJECTS  COPIED THE BELOW WARNING VERBATIM AND USED THE CODE UNCHANGED ANYWAY, SO CAVEAT EMPTOR.
+THEN AGAIN, SOME PROJECTS  COPIED  THE CODE VERBATIM COMPLETE WITH THE THE BELOW WARNING, SO CAVEAT EMPTOR.

-The successor project that has undergone substaintial cryptographic and code review is Zerocash/Zcash.
+The successor protocol that has undergone substaintial cryptographic and code review is Zerocash/Zcash.
 More can be found at  https://github.com/zcash.
 We strongly suggest you use that instead.
 It is also open source.

 # Introduction

-libzerocoin is a C++ library that implements the core cryptographic routines of the Zerocoin protocol.
+libzerocoin WAS a C++ library that implemented the core cryptographic routines of the Zerocoin protocol.
 Zerocoin is a distributed anonymous cash extension for Bitcoin-type (hash chain based) protocols.
 The protocol uses zero knowledge proofs to implement a fully decentralized coin laundry.

 The Zerocoin protocol is provably secure and uses well-studied cryptographic primitives.
 For a complete description of the protocol, see our white paper published in the IEEE Security & Privacy Symposium (2013) below.